qiyanjun/books2read/_posts/2019-07-13-BookofWhy.md

 ---
 layout: post
-title: T The Book of Why- The New Science of Cause and Effect
+title: The Book of Why- The New Science of Cause and Effect
 tags:
 - Science
 ---